 3.3 The impact of the adoption of improved poultry management practices on the livelihood of the farmers

 The adoption of improved poultry management practices greatly influence the income levels of farmers as presented on Table 2.
 Health management catalyzed an increase in farmers’ income greater than 50% as asserted by majority (75%) of the respondents.
 Improved cleaning methods also triggered an increment in income greater than 50% per opinion of 71.43% of farmers.
 In the same line, 39.29% opined that record keeping activated income level by an increment greater than 50% while 32.14% of the respondents affirmed special feeding techniques was responsible for the more than 50% increment in farm income.
 This remarkable increase in farm income as invoked by the respondents portrays that adoption of improved poultry management practices boost production and farmers depending on poultry for employment, financial stability and livelihood are recommended to adopt such practices for greater efficiency and profitability.
-Okwuokeneye et al., (2024) asserted that poultry farming is an important means of earning income to farmers.
+Okwuokeneye et al. (2024) asserted that poultry farming is an important means of earning income to farmers.

 Findings on the positive consequences of increase farm income are summarized on Table 3.
 Increase farm income facilitated the ability to meet household expenses as specified by majority (94.64%) of respondents.
 Income generated from the farm is used for provision of food, health, education and shelter thereby elevating the household standard of living.
 In the African context, household food security is the responsibility of the woman and the income generated from the poultry farm permits the woman to accomplish this household task without much stress.
 Also, youths who had dropped out of school due to lack of finance can provide for school needs from the income generated from the poultry farm.